-Cancer is the term used for a number of related diseases that cause damage to healthy body cells [65].
-Cancer arises from changes to the genes that control the way cells grow.
-Healthy cells grow and divide as the body needs them, whereas cancer causes some of the cells of the body to divide in an uncontrolled manner.
+Cancer is a disease that causes damage to healthy body cells [68].
+It arises from changes to the genes that control the way cells grow and divide.
+Healthy cells grow and divide in a controlled way, whereas cancer causes some of the cells of the body to grow and divide in an abnormal way.

-There are more than 200 types of cancer [66], and it can start almost anywhere in the body [65].
+Cancer can form almost anywhere in the body, and refers to about 100 different diseases [68].
 The location in the body where the cancer cells begin forming is known as the primary site, and cancer is usually classified by this, for example lung cancer.
-When cancer cells travel and spread to other parts of the body, it is described as metastasis [66].
+When cancer cells travel and spread to other parts of the body, it is described as metastasis [69].